ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 To create this book, I've been as lazy as I've known how.
 But as with any book, I've developed a deep understanding of the topic by writing it.
-And if I've "cheated" by using AI, well, you can use the book for free, so it doesn't bother me (there are also ways to pay for it if you want).
+And if I've "cheated" by using AI, well, you can use the book for free, so it doesn't bother me.

 The Jevons Paradox, named after the English economist William Stanley Jevons, who identified it in 1865.
 Jevons observed that as coal use became more efficient—particularly with the invention of the Watt steam engine.